jesperschmidthansen/molsim/README.md

   <p> For further explanation check out the package tutorial under the project's doc/ folder </p>
 <h2>Contribution</h2>
 <p>
-I encourage anyone who uses or plan to use molsim to submit problematic issues - this includes issues regarding the documentation.
+I encourage anyone who uses or plans to use molsim to submit problematic issues - this includes issues regarding the documentation.
 I also welcome contributions to the code for the project, whether it is core features (seplib), post simulation data analysis programs, or extending the molsim wrapper.
 </p>
 </body>
 </html>